nordeim/SG-Point-Of-Sale/Execution Plan.md

 This document outlines a comprehensive, step-by-step execution plan to build the SG Point-of-Sale (SG-POS) system, guiding a developer (even a novice) through the creation and completion of all necessary code and configuration files.
 This plan is meticulously structured based on the `Project Management Document (PMD.md)`'s 5-stage development plan, integrating the architectural principles from the `Project Architecture Document (PAD.md)` and addressing the completeness and quality concerns identified in the previous assessment.

-For each file, I will provide:
+For each file, you will provide:
 *   **File Path:** The exact location within the project structure.
 *   **Purpose & Goals:** A concise explanation of the file's role.
 *   **Interfaces:** Key classes, methods, properties, and Data Transfer Objects (DTOs) it exposes or consumes.